 – certifies low-emission paints, adhesives and cleaning products.

 – certifies food, flowers, fish , electricity, wood products and manufactured goods, for various levels of environmental performance.
 The Indoor Advantage cert guarantees that products used indoors have minimal or no VOC (volatile organic compounds).

 Aside from certifications, there are some words and terms commonly used to designate a product or process as having attributes that are environmentally responsible.
 It is useful to become familiar with these terms as they relate to the goals of your application.

-Green – not only is this the name of a familiar hue on the color palette, it is also used to indicate environmentally friendly products or processes.
-In the following two examples using this word, the first statement can be easily supported with physical evidence, while the second case it tells the buyer nothing specific about the company’s commitment to environmental responsibility and bears deeper investigation.
+– not only is this the name of a familiar hue on the color palette, but it is also used to indicate environmentally friendly products or processes.
+In the following two examples using this word, the first statement can be easily supported with physical evidence, while the second case tells the buyer nothing specific about the company’s commitment to environmental responsibility and bears deeper investigation.